 4,'surfvolwtavg.opt'

 The title is ignored in the model.
 The number 4 gives the model the number of active surface layers to volume average.
 In many cases the model user wants just a surface or epilimnetic average of the water quality variables.
 The code also takes all dissolved oxygen greater than saturation and assigns it a value of 100% saturation for purposes of the average.
-Note that the model also for the surface average outputs the layer average light extinction coefficient that can be compared with field data.
-The file name of the surface averages is the next field and it must be in quotations.
+Note that for the surface average outputs, the layer average light extinction coefficient can be compared with field data.
+The file name of the surface averages is the next field, and it must be in quotations.

 Typical output file results are shown below for the volume weighted averages at the 3 segment numbers specified.